-Filled with fresh peaches, brown sugar, spices, lemon zest and topped with a vented or lattice crust, this spiced peach pie recipe is easy to make and delicious.
-And there's no need to peel the peaches for this pie The peach skins soften nicely as the filling cooks.
+Filled with fresh peaches, brown sugar, spices, and lemon zest and topped with a vented or lattice crust, this spiced peach pie recipe is easy to make and delicious.
+And there's no need to peel the peaches for this pie—the peach skins soften nicely as the filling cooks.

 There's really no substitute for fresh summer peaches at the peak of their ripeness, but frozen will work if you are unable to find fresh.
 Before using frozen peaches in the filling, defrost them and drain them thoroughly.

 - Pastry for a 2-crust 9-inch pie (store-bought or homemade)